Anatomy

 );

-}The trigger should fit the rest of the page.
-In this case, the button follows the site theme.
-Light mode gets a black surface.
-Dark mode gets a white surface.
+}The trigger should feel like it belongs to the rest of the page.
+In this case, the button follows the site theme. light mode gets a black surface. dark mode gets a white surface.

 The portal